StarRocks/starrocks/docs/table_design/Data_distribution.md

 **Advantages**

-- Improved query performance: Rows with the same bucketing key value are assigned to the same bucket, reducing the amount of data scanned during queries.
+- Improved query performance: Rows with the same bucketing key value are assigned to the same bucket, which reduces the amount of data scanned during queries.
-- Even distribution of data: By using the high-cardinality column (with a large number of unique values) as the bucketing key, data can be more evenly distributed across each bucket.
+- Even data distribution: By using the high-cardinality column (with a large number of unique values) as the bucketing key, data can be more evenly distributed across buckets.

 **Choose the bucketing key**

-We recommend that you choose the column that satisfy the following two requirements as the bucketing key.
+We recommend that you choose the column or columns that satisfy the following two requirements as the bucketing key.

 - high cardinality column such as ID
 - column that often used as a filter in queries